furkansarikaya/FS.Transport.AMQP/docs/examples/simple-producer-consumer.md

 ## 🎯 Key Takeaways

-- ✅ Basic producer-consumer pattern with FS.RabbitMQ
+- ✅ Basic producer-consumer pattern with FS.StreamFlow
 - ✅ Infrastructure setup (exchanges, queues, bindings)
 - ✅ Message serialization and deserialization
 - ✅ Error handling and retry mechanisms
 - ✅ Graceful shutdown patterns
 - ✅ Monitoring and logging

-This example provides a solid foundation for building more complex messaging applications with FS.RabbitMQ! 🚀
+This example provides a solid foundation for building more complex messaging applications with FS.StreamFlow! 🚀